Chromera: Mitochondrion

 The C. velia mitochondrial apparatus differs significantly from that of the other chromerid Vitrella brassicaformis.
-A recent finding is that the respiratory complexes I and III of C. velia are missing, and that the function of complex III has been taken over by a lactate->cytochrome C oxidoreductase By contrast the more ancestral chromerid mitochondrial genome, represented by that of V. brassicaformis retains a canonical complex III.
+The respiratory complexes I and III of C. velia are missing, and that the function of complex III has been taken over by a lactate:cytochrome c oxidoreductase (D-LDH).
+In contrast, Vitrella and the apicomplexans both retain a canonical complex III.
+A D-LDH is also found in Vitrella.